On zero-sum problems over metacyclic groups $C_n \rtimes_s C_2$: A tool from Additive Theory

 \section{A tool from Additive Theory}

 Let us consider a metacyclic group of order $6n_2$, which is the exceptional case in \cite{AMR},

 where $\gcd(6,n_2) = 1$, $s\equiv -1\pmod 3$, and $s\equiv 1 \pmod {n_2}$.
-This potential exceptional case is handled by using the DeVos-Goddyn-Mohar Theorem (see Lemma \ref{le1}), which is a generalization of the Cauchy-Davenport inequality and Kneser Theorem (see \cite[Theorem 6.1 and Theorem 6.2]{Gry}).
-The following bound is essential for our purpose.
+This potential exceptional case is handled by using the DeVos-Goddyn-Mohar Theorem (see Lemma \ref{le1}), which is a generalization of the Cauchy-Davenport Theorem and Kneser Theorem (see \cite[Theorem 6.1 and Theorem 6.2]{Gry}).
+Indeed, the DeVos-Goddyn-Mohar Theorem is essential for our purposes, since it either forces the existence of a unique coset $y^{3t}H$ containing many terms of a sequence $S$ over $\langle y \rangle$, where $H$ denotes the stabilizer of the set of $(n_2-1)$-subproducts of the projection of $S$ onto $\langle y^3 \rangle$, or yields that this set of subproducts coincides with $\langle y^3 \rangle$, as will be shown in the proof of Proposition \ref{pro1}, ultimately leading to a contradiction.